Lyam0udi/Lyam0udi/README.md

-# Hey, I'm Name! 👋 💻
+# Hey, I'm Ilias! 👋 💻

-Hi there, I'm **Name**, a **Software Engineer** based in **CountryName**.
-I recently graduated with a degree in **Softwares & Intelligents Systems** and am passionate about Full-stack Web Development using Java and ReactJS.
-I'm eager to learn new technologies, take on challenges, and contribute to exciting projects.
+Hi there, I'm **Ilias Lyamoudi**, a **Software Engineer** based in **Morocco**, freshly graduated, passionate about **Full stack Web Development**, based on Java, Spring Boot, ReactJS.
+I am motivated to learn new technologies and take on challenges to continually improve my skills and contribute to exciting projects.
+I am also interested in industry trends and innovative projects that use the latest technologies.

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=Lyam0udi&show_icons=true&theme=transparent" width="48%" />